rfay/ddev-from-beginning/slides/presentation.md

 ---

-## Summary
+## 📝 Summary

+A quick recap of **DDEV** benefits: 📝

 - DDEV simplifies and standardizes local development
 - Supports TYPO3 and many other CMS/frameworks
 - Powerful debugging, profiling, and advanced features
-- Strong community and steady development
+- Strong community and steady development 💪

 ---

-## Next Steps
+## 🚀 Next Steps

+Ready to try **DDEV**?
+Here’s what to do next! 🚀

 - Try creating your own project with DDEV
 - Explore add-ons and custom configurations
-- Join the community and contribute!
+- Join the community and contribute! 🎉

 ---

-Thank you!
+🎉 Thank you for joining this session!

+Let’s build amazing things together with **DDEV**. 🐳✨

 <img src="images/ddev-logo.svg" alt="DDEV Logo" class="ddev-logo">